Whitewater

 Weddings

-Charleston’s Lowcountry has become the premier place to celebrate weddings and life’s other special moments.
-Middleburg has been hosting special events for over 330 years on the banks of the Cooper River surrounded by live oaks and open fields.
-Middleburg provides a timeless low country setting for weddings and ceremonies with a number of elegant settings for dinners and receptions.
+Charleston’s Lowcountry has become a premier destination for weddings and other special events.
+Middleburg provides a timeless setting for weddings and ceremonies with several elegant settings for dinners and receptions.

 • Lawrence Wedding 2024